 Barcelona concedes late to draw at Celta Vigo 2-2 in Spain

+Barcelona concedes late to draw at Celta Vigo 2-2 in SpainBarcelona's head coach Quique Setien gestures after the Spanish La Liga soccer match between RC Celta and Barcelona at the Balaidos stadium in Vigo, Spain, Saturday, June 27, 2020.
+(AP Photo/Lalo Villar)

+MADRID (AP) -- Barcelona's hopes of staying in front of Real Madrid took a hit after another stumble in the Spanish league.

-MADRID — Barcelona was held by Celta Vigo to 2-2 after conceding an 88th-minute equalizer on Saturday, opening the way for Real Madrid to take sole possession of the Spanish league lead.
+Barcelona was held by Celta Vigo to 2-2 after conceding in the 88th minute on Saturday, opening the way for Madrid to take sole possession of the lead.

 Barcelona lost the league lead after drawing at Sevilla two rounds ago.
 Madrid has yet to lose points after the pandemic break.

+''We've won eight of the last 12 points, we have to be very happy with the team,'' Aspas said.

-Both Barcelona goals came from Luis Suárez, who hadn't scored since recovering from surgery on his right knee in January.
+Both Barcelona goals came from Suarez, who hadn't scored since recovering from surgery on his right knee in January.

 He got on the board first with a 20th-minute header after a set-piece taken by Lionel Messi, who again fell short of his 700th career goal for club and country.
 It was the third straight game in which Messi had a chance to reach the milestone goal.